ucscXena/gitbookdocs/overview-of-features/filter-and-subgrouping.md

 will search for samples that match 'Stage II' in any column and are 'Negative' for either the second or third column.

+## Advanced Options once subgroups are created

+Once the subgroup column is created, users can further customize group labels from "true" or "false" to for exmaple "wild type" or "EGFR mutant" by adjusting the column display settings.
+To access these select the three dot menu at the top of the column and choose 'Display'

+There is also an advanced option to create multiple subgroups (such as three, four, etc).
+Please contact us for instructions on this beta feature!